voxpupuli/puppet-augeasproviders_ssh/README.md

-# shellvar: type/provider for shell files for Puppet
+# ssh: type/provider for shell files for Puppet

 This module provides a new type/provider for Puppet to read and modify shell config files using the Augeas configuration library.